What is methane and what's its role in climate change? – DW – 08/30/2024

 The answer is methane or CH4.

-Over a 20-year timescale, methane traps around 84 times as much heat as CO2, which is released by burning fossil fuels and is probably the most famous greenhouse gas of all.
+Over a 20-year timescale, methane traps around 84 times as much heat as carbon dioxide (CO2), which is released by burning fossil fuels and is probably the most famous greenhouse gas of all.

 The key difference between them is how long they stick around.
 On average, methane fades away after about 12 years while CO2 continues to warm the planet over centuries.